Risperidone-SZ, 4 mg 30 pcs

 often – rash, itching, acne, in elderly patients with dementia – erythema;

-infrequently – eczema, dry skin, seborrheic dermatitis, hyperkeratosis, pigmentation disorders
+uncommon – eczema, dry skin, seborrheic dermatitis, hyperkeratosis, pigmentation disorder

 rarely – dandruff.